 3. The window frames can then be installed into the box frame.

-Double Glazing Funding only use FENSA, CERTASS or DGCOS registered installers
+Double Glazing Funding only uses FENSA, CERTASS or DGCOS registered installers.

-For those that do want to dress them themselves, here are some ideas and methods you may choose for the perfectly dressed bay window.
+For those who want to dress their new bay window themselves, here are some ideas and methods you may choose for the perfectly dressed bay window.

 Blinds and curtains are a popular option for dressing windows in the UK.
 This option can, however, be quite restrictive on the amount of light allowed in.

-This option can get extremely fiddly and finding curtain poles to fit each frame can be hard; if you do manage to pull it off; however, it can create quite a spectacular feature in the room.
+This option can get extremely fiddly, and finding curtain poles to fit each frame can be hard; if you manage to pull it off; however, it can create quite a spectacular feature in the room.